HGSChandeepa/Recommendation-Model-using-Milvus-vector-db/README.md

-**Title: Recommendation Model Using Milvus Vector Database**
+**Title: Recommendation Model Using Milvus Vector Database with Docker**

 ## Overview

-This repository contains an implementation of a recommendation model using Milvus, a vector database designed to store and search high-dimensional vectors efficiently.
-The recommendation model utilizes the capabilities of Milvus to perform fast similarity searches, enabling efficient retrieval of similar items based on user preferences or item attributes.
+This repository contains an implementation of a recommendation model using Milvus, a vector database designed to store and search high-dimensional vectors efficiently, deployed with Docker.
+The recommendation model leverages the capabilities of Milvus to perform fast similarity searches, enabling efficient retrieval of similar items based on user preferences or item attributes.

 ## Features